wf-16s documentation

 abundance_thresholdnumberRemove those taxa whose abundance is equal or lower than the chosen value.To remove taxa with abundances lower than or equal to a relative value (compared to the total number of reads) use a decimal between 0-1 (1 not inclusive).
 To remove taxa with abundances lower than or equal to an absolute value, provide a number larger or equal to 1.1

-n_taxa_barplotintegerNumber of most abundance taxa to be displayed in the barplot.
-The rest of taxa will be grouped under the “Other” category.9
+n_taxa_barplotintegerNumber of most abundant taxa to be displayed in the barplot.
+The remaining taxa will be grouped under the “Other” category.9

 Output Options